- 1 Overview

 - If non-beneficiary, case management will also need the name of the provider they want to see

-- If beneficiary and they want a non-ANMC second opinion (Medicaid/Medicare), inform the patient that they will be financially responsible for whatever Medicaid does not pay for.
+- If beneficiary and they want a non-ANMC second opinion (they must have Medicaid/Medicare coverage for this), inform the patient that they will be financially responsible for whatever Medicaid does not pay for.

-- Indicate what if any Multimedia files are applicable to case
+- Indicate what if any Multimedia files are applicable for the referral

-- Images and/or scanned documents should be uploaded into Multimedia
+- Images and/or scanned documents should be scanned into Multimedia

 - Dermatology always wants pictures